Geodesic boundary of constant mean curvature surfaces in $\mathbb{H}^2\times \mathbb{R}$: Invariant surfaces and fillable curves

-In \cite{KLM} the authors have defined the minimal fillable curves, in this text we present a definition of $H-$fillable curves for $\HM$, that is:
+In \cite{KLM} the authors have defined the minimally fillable curves, in this text we present a definition of $H-$fillable curves for $\HM$.
+Since for $H>0$ we need to take care about orientation, we also define what is a surface that points ``inwards'' to $\hhr$.
+Before the definition, we will establish that throughout the following sections we will assume that {\em the mean curvature vector of the CMC surfaces extends continuously up to the boundary}.

-\begin{definition} A curve $\sigma\subset\brg\hhr$ is $H-$fillable if it is geodesic boundary of properly embedded surface in $\hhr$ with constant mean curvature $H$, where $0\leq H\leq 1/2$ and curve means Jordan curve or union of disjoint Jordan curves. \end{definition}
+\begin{definition} A curve $\sigma\subset\brg\hhr$ is said to be $H-$fillable if it is the geodesic boundary of properly embedded surface in $\hhr$ with constant mean curvature $H$, where $0\leq H\leq 1/2$ and curve means Jordan curve or union of disjoint Jordan curves. \end{definition}

-In the following we present the graphs of some functions in $\hh$ and their respective geodesic boundaries, inspired in the work of P. Klaser, R. Soares and the second author \cite{KST}.